-Parents have a statutory right to appeal to an independent appeal panel against the refusal of a place at a school for which they have applied.
-As the purpose of the appeals process is to consider whether a child should be admitted to a particular school, the right of appeal does not apply if they are offered a place at the school but it is not in their preferred year group.
-However, they may make a complaint to Star Academies about the decision not to admit their child outside their normal age group.
+Parents have a statutory right to appeal to an independent appeal panel against the refusal of a place at a school for which they have applied in their child's chronological age group.
+However, there is no right of appeal against the decision to refuse admission outside of a child's chronological age group.
+Parents may make a complaint to Star Academies about the decision to refuse an application for admission outside their child's chronological age group.